Riumdavis/AI-Garden/README.md

 - daily reflections

 The system is designed to leave traces behind, so the longer it runs, the more history it develops.

 ---

-## Why I Built This

-Most AI projects reset every time the user closes the conversation.
-AI Garden explores the opposite idea:

-> What if an AI system had continuity?

-The goal is not just to generate text.
-The goal is to build a system with:

-- persistent memory
-- emotional state
-- sleep and dream cycles
-- recurring symbols
-- hidden internal processes
-- autonomous creation
-- a visible sense of growth over time

-This project is part creative coding experiment, part AI architecture study, and part digital pet / artificial life prototype.

----